quinlan-lab/bedder-rs/README.md

 This library aims to provide:

-1. an abstraction so any interval types can be intersected together
+1. an abstraction so any interval types from sorted sources can be intersected together
-2. the rust implementation of the heap to handle intersections
+2. the rust implementation of the heap and Queue to find intersections with minimal overhead
 3. downstream tools to perform operations on the intersections
 4. a python library to interact with the intersections